 So here’s some recent announcements that show that wind assist is part of the future.
 And one should note, not only the technology companies that are developing the cleantech solutions for shipping (And who are fighting to get the backing to make viable solutions to help meet shipowners’ soon to be regulated targets), but those forward thinking shipowners that are already allowing these systems to be trialled and used on their ships to enable vital real-world experience.

 It is shipping companies such as these that need to be recognised for offering a platform: Viking Line (Norsepower flettner), Bore – A Spliettof Group Company (Norsepower flettner), Maersk Tankers (Norsepower Flettner) Ultrabulk (Smart Shipping Alliance Smart Rig) Airbus (Air Sea Kite) Blue Planet Shipping (Anemoi flettner).
-China Merchant Energy (Dalian Shipbuilding rigitd sail) Renault Group (Neoline sail) and likely some more that will be added here.
+China Merchant Energy (Dalian Shipbuilding rigid sail) Renault Group (Neoline sail) and likely some more that will be added here

 The Anemoi system is a flettner rotor system, similar to that of Norsepower, however in the company’s recently published videos one can see that a key part of this technolgy is the sliding platforms that move the flettners up and down the side of the deck as needed (i.e. to give shore and shipboard cranes access).
 The trial installation is on MV Afros, operated by Blue Planet Shipping in Greece.
 If you are wondering about the company name, Anemoi is the Greek god of the winds.